Steven R. Jensen

 Steven R. Jensen (born March 18, 1963) is the chief justice of the South Dakota Supreme Court since 2021.
 He was appointed as an associate justice by Governor Dennis Daugaard in 2017.
 He became the 50th member of the court, succeeding Justice Lori S. Wilbur.

 Early life and education

+Jensen, the son of Raymond and Dorsie Jensen, was raised on a homestead farm outside of Wakonda, South Dakota.
+Following his graduation from Wakonda High School.
 Jensen attended Bethel College in St. Paul, Minnesota, and graduated from there in 1985.
 During the summer of 1984, he worked as an intern for U.S. Senator Chuck Grassley.
+During his internship with Grassley, Jensen decided to switch his career path from farming to law.
 His Juris Doctor degree was conferred by the University of South Dakota in 1988.